gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 You'll need code editing software for the next part of this tutorial.
 [VS Code](https://code.visualstudio.com/) is a nice one.
 With your code editor, open a folder on your computer called "tutorial-part-one."
-This folder was automatically created when you ran the previous terminal commands in the first part of this tutorial.
+This folder was automatically created when you ran one of the terminal commands above.

 Now that you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
-In the code editing software, you'll need to find the `src/pages/index.js`.
+In the code editing software, you'll need to find `src/pages/index.js`.
 Once you find that, try changing "Hello world!" in the page component to "Hello Gatsby!".
-The text in your browser should change within a second.
+Once you save that change, the text in your browser should change within a second.

 Try some other tricks, like the ones below: